chessanarchists/chessanarchists.github.io/content/index.md

-# Welcome to AnarchyChess <br/> a community for memesters and chess players
+# Welcome to AnarchyChess <br/> for memesters and chess players

 ## Current and upcoming events: